TRCStudioDean/LiteCommandEditor/README.md

 	  - Has permission: `Permission`
 	  - Has placeholder: `HasPlaceholder`
 	  - Player attributes: `Player` (More player attributes provided by some BukkitAPI)
-	  - Player attributes: `World` (More world attributes provided by some BukkitAPI)
+	  - World attributes: `World` (More world attributes provided by some BukkitAPI)
 - **TAB Completer** (Functions can be infinitely nested)
   - *After executing all functions, the merged results of all recipes will be returned as the automatic filling content for this time*
   - **Functions**: